archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 >
 > once we exceed the limit we abandon the last number just like before (and hence *backtracking*)...
 Keep doing so until we have
 >
->1. either tried every sensible cominbation (sum < 14000), but there is no prime
+>1. either tried every sensible combination (sum < 14000), but there is no prime
 >
 >2. or we arrive at a solution, a set of numbers that meets our criteria.
 >